Sidebar

 II.C.2.
 Disqualifications

-Persons who are or were closely related to a candidate, or who have or have had a personal relationship with a candidate as defined by Board of Regents policy Nepotism and Personal Relationships, must not attend or participate in the meeting where that candidate is being considered or in any discussion of the candidate’s consideration for tenure and/or promotion.
-If the candidate or another member of the tenured faculty wishes to challenge the participation of any member of the tenured faculty, that challenge must be made in writing at least two weeks before the scheduled tenure meeting, stating the reasons for the challenge and setting forth the relevant evidence.
-A copy must be sent to the challenged faculty member and, except when the unit head brings the challenge, to the unit head.
+Persons who are or were closely related to a candidate, or who have or have had a personal relationship with a candidate as defined by Board of Regents policy Nepotism and Personal Relationships, must not vote or participate in the meeting where that candidate is being considered or in any discussion of the candidate’s consideration for tenure and/or promotion.
+If the candidate or another member of the tenured faculty wishes to challenge the participation of any member of the tenured faculty, that challenge must be made in writing to the unit head at least three weeks before the scheduled tenure meeting, stating the reasons for the challenge and setting forth the relevant evidence.
+The unit head must share a copy with the challenged faculty member except when the unit head brings the challenge.
 The fact that a member of the tenured faculty has formed a negative view of the candidate's teaching, scholarship, or service during the course of the candidate's career is not a basis for disqualification.
-In most cases, the unit head will decide whether the challenged faculty member may participate in the decision.
-In cases where the unit head is the challenged faculty member, the decision will be made by the dean, chancellor, or other administrator to whom the unit head reports.
+A challenge to the participation and vote of a member of the tenured faculty must be reviewed by the unit head and subsequently by the dean or chancellor, who forward a recommendation to the executive vice president and provost for approval.
+In cases where the unit head is the challenged faculty member, the review will be conducted by the dean, chancellor, or other administrator to whom the unit head reports and forwarded to the executive vice president and provost for approval.
 In doubtful cases, the Office of Equal Opportunity & Title IX should be consulted in reaching a decision about disqualification, pursuant to its responsibilities under the policy Nepotism and Personal Relationships.
 The record of the challenge and its resolution will be included in the file forwarded for review.
 If the challenged faculty member is not permitted to participate in the discussion and vote, that person shall be considered ineligible to vote and therefore shall not count toward the quorum requirement established in these Procedures.

 The same principles of disqualification apply to members of the review committees and to academic administrators who may be called upon to review the matter.
 See section II.F of these Procedures.